New York University School of Professional Studies: Undergraduate degrees

 NYU SPS offers bachelor's degrees for students entering directly out of high school in hotel and tourism management, real estate, and sport management.
 Bachelor's degrees for transfer students, adult learners, active duty members of the military, and military veterans include programs in applied data analytics and visualization, applied general studies, digital communications and media, healthcare management, leadership and management, information systems management, real estate, marketing analytics, humanities and social sciences.
 These programs are available for those who have earned 45 transferable college credits or more.

 Associate degrees can be obtained at the school in the areas of business, health administration, information systems management, and liberal arts.

 Graduate degrees

 Graduate degrees are offered in the areas of Construction Management, Real Estate Development, Real Estate, Global Affairs; Global Security, Conflict, and Cybercrime, Event Management, Global Hospitality Management, Travel and Tourism Management, Executive Coaching, Human Capital Analytics and Technology, Human Resources Management and Development, Integrated Marketing, Public Relations and Corporate Communication, Management and Systems, Project Management, Publishing, Professional Writing, Sports Business, Global Sport, Translation & Interpreting.

+Student life

+Some SPS students have noted that the school seems to be little known.

+According to a 2025 piece in the Washington Square News, SPS students tended to dress on the professional side of things, matching their desire to gain career-related connections.